duongnghiephuy/community/README.md

 - htmx attributes sending requests to urls, views in Django which returns rendered HTML with template.
 That will be used for htmx swap.
 The interesting thing is that htmx attributes having the philosophy of being html extension plays well with Django template language.
 It means not only the initial HTML but the rendered HTML from Django view can contain further htmx.
 - Alpine js will do some simple tasks such as dropdown, modal, responsive nav bar.
 It was cool that I can combine htmx and alpine.
 - Javascript when necessary such as for fetching from Nominatim API for geo based app or dispatching custom event for htmx
+- Native CSS with CSS Grid, CSS custom properties, CSS animations, media query for responsiveness
-- Django typical testing for model, model methods, views
+- Django test suite for model, model methods, views
 - Small test for Javascript
-- Native CSS with CSS Grid, CSS custom properties, CSS animations, media query for responsiveness

 ## Dependencies and installation steps
 - htmx: https://htmx.org/ django-htmx extension is used https://github.com/adamchainz/django-htmx